wedding-planner-studio/wp-studio/docs/mcp/evana-mcp-server.md

 ## Support

-For technical support or feature requests, contact the Evana development team.
+For technical support or feature requests, contact the WP Studio development team.